-L’Artisan’s Safran Troublant and Laura Tonnato’s Safram are two very different treatments of saffron, but having similarities.
+L’Artisan Safran Troublant and Laura Tonnato Safram are two very different treatments of saffron perfume, but have similarities.

 L’Artisan’s Safram Troublant is a smeeeelllly saffron, and I mean that in a good way.
 It has that pungent reek that hits your nose and makes you go “oh, yes, baby, i like it like that.”
 It is hard for me to believe this has vanillla in it at all, though I can catch it a little bit every now and then, and that seems to round off any rough edges of the saffron and adds to it, but not in any way that seems to be vanillaish.